ImagineSocialGit/engage-core/docs/config-templates/README.md

 - Validate authorable tokens against the exact producer context; do not use a global token allowlist.
 - Keep message scope separate from consent domain.
 - Do not add per-scope `opt_ins` groups to Webinar Messaging definitions; use consent-domain acknowledgement resolution.
+- Delivery consolidation is Messaging-owned; preserve covered intent/consent provenance and standalone fallback behavior.
+- Treat `{delivery_consolidation_*}` as reserved composition fields, not universal authorable tokens.
 - For Webinar schedule items, use only `delay(minutes)`, `anchored(minutes)`, or `next_day_at(time=HH:MM)`. `next_day_at` uses client timezone.
 - If the client request needs a missing token, recommend adding that token to the runtime payload or changing the copy.
 - Use `contact` for canonical internal keys and runtime concepts.
 Client-facing copy may use the configured industry noun such as Lead, Fan, Customer, Borrower, or Owner.
 - Keep SMS options config-toggleable in UI.
+- Use a nowdoc or double-quoted `\n` for SMS line breaks; single-quoted `'\n'` is literal text.
 - Keep imported-contact permission invitations separate from normal Broadcasts.

 Client request: